Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 In the wild, rosy tetras inhabit forested areas where they’re found in sluggish tributaries off the main river channels.
 The water is typically stained brown with tannins from decaying leaves and wood, making it soft and acidic.
 These are classic South American blackwater forest stream environments with sandy substrates, abundant leaf litter, and overhanging vegetation providing shade.

-Most rosy tetras available in the aquarium trade today are commercially farm-bred rather than wild-caught, which means they tend to be hardier and more adaptable to a range of water conditions than their wild ancestors.
+Most rosy tetras available in the aquarium trade today are commercially farm-bred rather than wild-caught, which means they are hardier and more adaptable to a range of water conditions than their wild ancestors.

 Appearance & Identification